 To lose weight, you need to be taking in fewer calories than you are going to burn from exercising.
 If your primary type of exercise for losing weight is aerobic exercise and/or weightlifting, then your ratio should include slightly more carbohydrates in your diet.

-If your goal is to bulk up and gain muscle, you actually need to be switching between eating more calories and fewer calories.
+If your goal is to bulk up and gain muscle, you actually need to switch between eating more calories and fewer calories.
 This is referred to as bulking and cutting.
 After identifying the number of calories you need to maintain your current weight, you will eat 15% more calories than that during your bulking phase.
 This is so you can build as much muscle as possible.
 Then you switch to your cutting phase and will eat 15% fewer calories than you need to maintain weight.

 The purpose of the cutting phase is to lose as much fat as possible while keeping the muscle mass you built during the bulking phase.
 If fat loss is the main concern, start with reducing your calories.
 Since most people in the USA today are overweight, getting to a better BMI first is more important.

 A note about protein: It is a myth that you need to consume significant amounts of protein to gain muscle.
 Strength training is how you will build muscle!
 Yes, your body needs protein to repair and grow the muscles but, if you consume more protein than your body needs in a day, it will be converted and stored if it exceeds your daily calorie needs.
 Thus, eating so much extra protein you go over your daily calorie goal, will actually go against your goal and reduce the efficiency of your workout.
-About 0.6 – 0.8 grams per pound of bodyweight is a good goal.
+About 0.6 – 0.8 grams per pound of body weight is a good goal.

 Strength Training Exercises

 As you can read above, running on a treadmill mainly strengthens the muscles in the lower body.
 To strengthen other muscle groups or focus on some specific ones, you use strength training.
-Combining the calorie burning and cardiovascular benefits of running on a treadmill with strength training is very effective and will multiply the effect you would get if you’re only doing one of the two.
+Combining the calorie-burning and cardiovascular benefits of running on a treadmill with strength training is very effective and will multiply the effect you would get if you’re only doing one of the two.

 The best way to include strength training exercises in your treadmill workout is to do them after running.
 That’s if you want to focus on weight loss.
 If you want to focus on muscle building, it’s better to do the strength exercises first.